 Helix is subject to risks, events and uncertainties, or "risk factors", associated with being both a publicly traded company operating in the biopharmaceutical industry, and as an enterprise with several projects in the research and development stage.
 As a result of these risk factors, reported information and forward-looking statements may not necessarily be indicative of future operating results or of future financial position, and actual results may vary from the forward-looking statements or reported information.
 The Company cannot predict all of the risk factors, nor can it assess the impact, if any, of such risk factors on the Company's business or the extent to which any factor, or combination of factors, may cause future results or financial position to differ materially from either those reported or those projected in any forward-looking statement.
 Accordingly, reported financial information and forward-looking statements should not be relied upon as a prediction of future actual results.
-Some of the risks and uncertainties affecting the Company, its business, operations and results which could cause actual results to differ materially from those reported or from forward-looking statements include, either wholly or in part, those described elsewhere in this Management's Discussion and Analysis of Financial Condition and Results of Operations, as well as the following:
+Some of the risks and uncertainties affecting the Company, its business, operations and results which could cause actual results to differ materially from those reported or from forward-looking statements include, either wholly or in part, those described elsewhere in this MD&A, as well as the following: